 Plant pollinator friendly gardens, postpone removal of habitat and absolutely avoid pesticides and herbicides

 Blackberry stands are vital food sources for wild bees as well as honey bees – and the berries are an enormous food resource for birds and other animals.
 If you must clear blackberries – please wait till after they have flowered; even better, please wait until the berries are done.
-Honey bees will fly up to a mile for food sources but bumblebees are likely feeding very close to their nest sites.
+As mentioned, birds and bears and many other “critters” are depending on the fruit.

-In your garden consider spring and fall nectar and pollen sources – check out the Ministry of Agriculture – Food for bees Maple trees, lupines, dandelions, Salal, bearberry, willows, goldenrod, wild elderberry, salmon berry – all these are important food sources and part of our healthy environment.
+In your garden consider spring and fall nectar and pollen sources – check out the Ministry of Agriculture fact sheet: Food for bees

 To all you gardeners out there a huge thank you.

 To all of you during summer drought who don’t mow or cut their ditches or lawns and let the dandelions and wild flowers grow.
 THANK YOU.
 You are providing a desperately needed food source for all our pollinators.